Garden transformation – Clapham

 Key features

-• Vibrant yet secluded garden: The design introduced lively planting schemes with bright colours and energy while ensuring the garden remained a private retreat.
-Strategic placement of features and screening maintained the garden’s seclusion from external views, creating a dynamic yet intimate outdoor space.
+- Vibrant yet secluded garden.
+The design introduced lively planting schemes with bright colours and energy while ensuring the garden remained a private retreat.
+Strategic placement of features, semi-mature tree planting and yew screening maintained seclusion from external views, creating a dynamic yet intimate outdoor space.

-• Innovative design features: The updated garden features custom-built seating areas, modern water features, and a thoughtfully designed planting scheme.
-Each element was chosen to complement the overall design and enhance the garden’s vibrant and secluded atmosphere.
+- Innovative design features.
+Custom-built seating areas, contemporary water features, a circular paved terrace and an integrated irrigation system.
+Each element was specified to complement the overall design and enhance the garden’s vibrant and secluded character.

 Results